haokeyingxiao/haoke/UPGRADE-6.5.md

 ## Bootstrap 5 upgrade

 Bootstrap v5 introduces breaking changes in HTML, (S)CSS and JavaScript.
-Below you can find a migration overview of the effected areas in the Shopware platform.
+Below you can find a migration overview of the effected areas in the Haoke platform.
 Please consider that we can't provide code migration examples for every possible scenario of a UI-Framework like Bootstrap.
 You can find a full migration guide on the official Bootstrap website: [Migrating to v5](https://getbootstrap.com/docs/5.1/migration)